Spixmaster/telegram-bot-api/README.md

 # telegram-bot-api
 A C++ library for the Telegram bot API.

-Current state: Bot API 4.4 (up to date)
+Current state: Bot API 4.6

 See the [Telegram documentation](https://core.telegram.org/bots/api).